virtual-labs/exp-simulation-control-systems-iitkgp/experiment/procedure.md

 1. First click on "Problem 2" button and select the input signal (Unit Step or Unit Impluse).
 In the given unity feedback system (Fig. 2), set the value of <span class="fontCss">K</span> (amplifier gain) through the up-down arrows in the input box in numarator of plant transfer function <span class="fontCss">G</span><span class="fontCss2"> (s)</span>.

 2. <span class="fontCss">K</span> can be varied from 1 to 50.
 After the value of <span class="fontCss">K</span> is set click on the 'RUN' button, then on 'Root Locus' to observe the root locus plot of the system for that particular amplifier gain.
 The plot can be zoomed by selecting an area under the plot.
 Click on 'Ok' button to clear it.
 Similarly, click on the 'RUN' button, then on 'Output Response' to observe the system response for the particular input signal and <span class="fontCss">K</span> value.
+After changing the <span class="fontCss">K</span> value there will be one confirm message box for showing compared system response plots for different entered <span class="fontCss">K</span> values.
+Check the 'Yes' option and click on 'OK' button at the bottom of the box.
+Compared output response plots for all <span class="fontCss">K</span> values chosen will be shown (<span class="fontCss">K</span> can be varied upto five values to observe compared output response plots).

 3. The plots can be downloaded by clicking on 'Download Plot' button.
 Click on 'Ok' button.